wittler-github/A_MD_Analysis_of_Insulin/README.md

 #### Typos or miswritten statements:

-* p. viii: Explanation should be not within parentheses for D, DH
+* p. viii: Explanation should be not within parentheses for D, DH.

 * p. x: Broken link "0" in sentence "Nomenclature for residue selection of domain atoms or analytical property.
 For atom, atom-selection and amino-acid name abbreviations and colouring, see 0" refers to Appendix A.